csymapp/wifi-configurator/README.md

 ```javascript
 const wifi = require('wifi-configurator');
 ```

-You can then listen to event emitted:
+You can then listen to events emitted:

 ```javascript
 wifi.on("unmounted", (mp) => console.log(`unmounted ${mp}`))